rest-for-physics/rest-school/day1/session2/README.md

 find_package(ROOT REQUIRED COMPONENTS Eve)
 ```

-The following line will add new paths were our project header files should be found.
+The following line will add new paths where our project header files should be found.
 In our case we will just add the root directory since our simple project will just have one single header file at the projects root.

 ```
 include_directories(${CMAKE_CURRENT_SOURCE_DIR})